Zellington3/Ghost-Monitor-Wayvnc-Hyprland/README.md

 ### 5. Launch It Like Any App!

-Now you can find **WayVNC Ghost Monitor** in your app launcher or application menu just like any other program — with your custom ghost icon 😄
+Now you can find **WayVNC Ghost Monitor** in your app launcher or application menu just like any other program

 ---